t-nicole13/UFOs/README.md

 ## Summary
-### Drawback of This Webpage
+### Drawbacks of This Webpage
-There is not a submit button or instructions to show users how the filter works.
+- There is not a submit button or instructions to show users how the filter works.
 If a user enters text without clicking out of the search box, the table doesn't filter.
-The table only filters once you click out of the search box after entering text.
+- The table only filters once you click out of the search box after entering text.

 ### Additional Recommendations for Further Development